YOU CAN RECOVER

 So how do we prevent relapse?
 How do you stay sober?
 If it were that easy for the addict, you wouldn’t need a treatment center.
 You wouldn’t need outside help.
 You wouldn’t need 12 step groups.
 Or Smart recovery.
 Or psychotherapists.
 Or psychiatrists.
 So how can you conquer this?

 At Lifesync Malibu Healing Center, we have a professional team that is highly skilled aiding addicts and alcoholics recover from alcoholism and addiction.
 By utilizing simple tools that may not be initially easy to embrace and practice, they are extremely effective in reducing suffering maintaining sobriety.

-Relapse Prevention groups are a core feature of our treatment program because we realize that once you leave our center, the stresses and pressures of life and triggers of old relationships and new abound, and sooner or later that pressure builds up and the temptation to take a drink or use a drug is strong.
+Relapse Prevention groups are a core feature of our treatment program because we realize that once you leave our center, the stresses and pressures of life will return.
+The triggers of old relationships and new ones will present themself, and sooner or later the pressures of life build up and the temptation to drink or use becomes real.
 In those times of trouble, we want you to be well equipped to stay sober and maintain your recovery.